STOCKTON FOLK DANCE CAMP

 Caspar Bik was born in 1990 in the Netherlands.
 He was an active dancer from a young age in groups that presented Dutch dances as well as groups that showed international dances.

 Caspar graduated in 2013 as a dance teacher at the dance academy Codarts in Rotterdam.
 Besides folk dancing, Caspar has experience in modern/contemporary dance, classical ballet, jazz dance, ballroom, and tap dance.

 Since his graduation he has been teaching different dance styles to children, teenagers, and adults at amateur and professional levels.
 In 2014, he founded a youth school for theater arts which performs a stage musical every year for which Caspar creates the choreography.
 Both as a folk dance instructor and as a choreographer he has taught courses in Belgium, Germany, Switzerland and Turkey.

 Caspar has been specializing in folk dances from countries around the Black Sea.
 His most recent research was in Georgia, where he trained with the professional ensemble Erisioni and traveled through the country to experience the variety and beauty of Georgian dance, song and music.
-This will be his debut at Stockton Folk Dance Camp and first appearance in the US.
+This will be his second year at Stockton Folk Dance Camp.

 Cristian Florescu & Sonia Dion